dimmypokidin/DeGiro-analytics/README.md

 # Intro
  This is a DeGiro analytics platform.
-DeGiro is a low fee Dutch investment broker, which, unfortunately, offers a limited account analytics capabilities.
-This project leverages DeGiro's private API and provides some investment perfomance analytics tools.
+DeGiro is a low-fee Dutch investment broker that, sadly, offers limited account analytics functionality.
+This project leverages DeGiro's private API and provides some investment performance analytics tools.

-# Instalation
+# Installation

 `pip install degiro_analytics`

 # Requirments

- The project is built in `conda 4.12.0` environmnet.
+ The project is built in `conda 4.12.0` environment.
  # Description

- `degiro_analytics/DegiroWrapper.py` contains API to retrieve current portfolio information and product saearch.
-It does not contain trading API.
-There are open source projects implementing trading API.
+ `degiro_analytics/DegiroWrapper.py` contains API to retrieve current portfolio information and product search.
+It does not include trading API.
+There are open-source projects implementing trading API.

-`degiro_analytics/utils.py` contains various methods for portfolio analytics
+`degiro_analytics/utils.py` contains various methods for portfolio analytics.

 `Examples.ipynb` Refer to this Jupyter Notebook for examples.